|

 register all Indians with the government agencies.
 Crazy Horse

-was against this plan, but cold and hunger were nibbling on
+was not a fan of this plan, but cold and hunger were nibbling on

 his people and so they surrendered to General Crook at the Red Cloud